Copy Pq To The Line With An Endpoint At R

 Visual Aids: Why Diagrams are Crucial

 While the steps outlined above provide a clear textual guide, visual aids significantly enhance understanding.
 Consider drawing diagrams for each step as you follow along.
-A visual representation allows you to see the progress and ensures that you are performing each step correctly.
+Practically speaking, a visual representation allows you to see the progress and ensures that you are performing each step correctly.
 Include labels for all points and lines to avoid confusion.

 The Underlying Geometric Principle: Congruence

 The act of copying a line segment relies on the fundamental geometric concept of congruence.
-Two geometric figures are congruent if they have the same size and shape.
+Worth adding: two geometric figures are congruent if they have the same size and shape.
 In the case of line segments, congruence simply means having the same length.
-By using the compass to transfer the distance between points P and Q to the line with endpoint R, we are ensuring that the length of RS is identical to the length of PQ.
+Day to day, by using the compass to transfer the distance between points P and Q to the line with endpoint R, we are ensuring that the length of RS is identical to the length of PQ.
 This creates two congruent line segments: PQ ≅ RS.

 The compass acts as a distance-preserving tool.
 It guarantees that the radius it is set to remains constant, thereby preserving the length of the original line segment.